-Read more about the Racial and Social Justice Fellowship Program and contact Erica Smock, Dean for Social Justice Initiatives & Public Service Lawyering and member of the Anti-Racism Coordinating Committee, with any questions.
-The application deadline for 2021-2022 Fellowships is February 25, 2022.
+Read more about the Racial and Social Justice Fellowship Program and contact Erica Smock, Dean for Social Justice Initiatives and Public Service Lawyering and member of the Anti-Racism Coordinating Committee, with any questions.
+The application deadline for 2022-2023 fellowships is February 27, 2023.

 Yaa A. Dwamena, Associate Director of Financial Aid